caelusway/agent-launchpad-infra/docs/index.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Made with ❤️ by the AI Agent Launchpad Team
+Made with ❤️ by the Multi-Agent Infrastructure at Scale Team